top of page

 Description - (Historical, 40 Turns) General McClellan attempts to overwhelm the Confederate defenders guarding the gaps through South Mountain.
 If successful, McClellan hopes to divide and destroy the Confederates one Corps at a time.
 (Best played as Confederate)

 Analysis - It's not easy, but it is fun.
 This battle features a very challenging geographical map and a Confederate army that is heavily outnumbered.
-The challenge is simply trying to survive and hold back the Federal army utilizing every modifier you can from the high ground.
 A good game to test your skills.

 Map 064.jpg